malcommac/Hydra/README.md

 <a name="chainingdifferentpromises" />

-## Chaining Promises with different `Result` types
+## Chaining Promises with different `Value` types

 Sometimes you may need to chain (using one of the available operators, like `all` or `any`) promises which returns different kind of values.
 Due to the nature of Promise you are not able to create an array of promises with different result types.
-However thanks to `void` property you are able to transform promises instance to generic `void` type.
+However thanks to `void` property you are able to transform promise instances to generic `void` result type.
-So, for example, you can:
+So, for example, you can execute the following `Promises` and return final values directly from the Promise's `result` property.

 ```swift
 let op_1: Promise<User> = asyncGetCurrentUserProfile()